HEALTH & WELLNESS

 Tel: 519-663-5317 ext.
 2378

-- An informal, no-charge prenatal nutrition and support group.
+An informal, no-charge prenatal nutrition and support group.
 Meets Tuesday mornings from 10:30 – 12:30.
-Provides pre- and post-natal counselling and healthy lifestyle information in a confidential and relaxed atmosphere.
+Provides pre- and post-natal counseling and healthy lifestyle information in a confidential and relaxed atmosphere.

 (LONDON AND MIDDLESEX PUBLIC HEALTH UNIT)